 8½ Otto e Mezzo Bombana, Shop 202, 2/F, Alexandra House, 18 Chater Road, Central | (+852) 2537 8859

-Octavium is 8½ Otto e Mezzo-Bombana’s more laid-back and adventurous sibling.
-Described as chef Umberto Bombana’s creative laboratory, the menu at Octavium is full of dishes that chef Bombana himself loves and eats on the regular, or dishes with more low-key ingredients or experimental techniques.
-Like its sister restaurant, the menu is fresh and seasonal, but past favourites include their Homemade Tagliolini, Roasted Te Mana Lamb, and of course, a classic Tiramisu.
+Octavium is 8½ Otto e Mezzo Bombana’s more laid-back and adventurous sibling.
+Described as chef Umberto Bombana’s creative laboratory, the menu at Octavium is full of dishes made with more low-key ingredients or experimental techniques.
+Like its sister restaurant, the menu is fresh and seasonal, but past favourites include their rich tagliolini with roasted Te Mana lamb and elegant take on the simple spaghetti aglio e olio.
 Octavium may be more intimate and chilled, but they’ve still bagged a Michelin star, so you know you’re in for a treat here.

 Octavium, 8/F, One Chinachem Central, 22 Des Voeux Road Central, Central | (+852) 2111 9395

-Pici is almost always packed to the rafters at all of their locations, and for good reason: their menu features affordable and unpretentious takes on the ultimate Italian comfort food—homemade pasta.
-The rotational Lunch Menu is a steal, consisting of a starter, main, and dessert for just $158.
-We absolutely can’t get enough of the Burrata, the burning dishes of Lasagna, and perfect pots of Tiramisu.
+Pici is almost always packed to the rafters at all of its locations, and for good reason: its menu features affordable and unpretentious takes on the ultimate Italian comfort food—homemade pasta.
+The rotational lunch menu is a steal, consisting of a starter, main, and dessert.
+We absolutely can’t get enough of the burrata, the sizzling individual trays of lasagna, and perfect pots of tiramisu.
 Pici is the place to go for a satisfying carb-load, and we’ve never left without having to loosen our belts.

 The breadsticks here are so delicious that they named the restaurant after them.
-Grissini has recently re-opened after a massive renovation and it’s classier than ever with the same sweeping views of our iconic harbour.
-The signature Grissini breadsticks are baked fresh in-house daily and served alongside meals with fragrant extra-virgin olive oil and house-blended balsamic glaze.
-The Italian country classics on offer at Grissini are even more impressive than the scenery outside, particularly the soft and succulent Ravioli Capresi that is made following Chef Marcello’s family recipe, and steamed instead of boiled.
+Following a renovation a few years ago, this longstanding favourite is classier than ever with the same sweeping views of our iconic harbour.
+The signature Grissini breadsticks are baked fresh in-house daily and served alongside meals with fragrant extra-virgin olive oil and house-blended balsamic vinegar.
+The Italian country classics on offer at Grissini are even more impressive than the scenery outside, particularly the soft and succulent buffalo ricotta and mozzarella stuffed bottoni.